First graphene semiconductor could lead to faster computers – DW – 01/04/2024

 The band gap is a crucial electronic property that allows semiconductors to switch on and off.
 Graphene didn't have a band gap — until now.

-De Heer's team figured out how to grow graphene on special silicone carbide chips.
-The research took ten years, where the team refined materials and altered graphene's chemical properties until they achieved the perfect structure.
+De Heer's team figured out how to grow graphene on special silicon carbide chips.
+The research took 10 years, as the team refined materials and altered graphene's chemical properties until they achieved the perfect structure.

 "The good thing about graphene is, not only can you make things smaller and faster and with less heat dissipation, you're actually using properties of electrons that are not accessible in silicon.
 So this is really a paradigm shift — it's a different way of doing electronics," said de Heer.